patrick-5546/notes/README.md

     - Set this as default version: `mike set-default --push latest`
         - Only have to do this once as setting alias as default then updating alias
 3. Consider deploying pull requests to `<branch-name>`: `mike deploy --push devel-<branch-name>`
+    - Would have to delete on pull request to main: `mike delete --push devel-<branch-name>`